MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-microsoft-edge.md

 > This article applies to Microsoft Edge version 77 or later.

 > [!NOTE]
-> The Microsoft Edge management service, a dedicated and simplified management tool in the Microsoft 365 admin center, is now available.
+> The Microsoft Edge management service, a dedicated and simplified management tool in the Microsoft 365 admin center, is now available in Edge stable version 115.
 [Learn more](/deployedge/microsoft-edge-management-service).

 ## Introduction to policy settings on Windows